S5SS/dok-patch/maps/readme.md

 Extract all contents to 'Deserts of Kharak/Data/Managed' then select any map in skirmish (they will all load mission 10 atm)

 ## dm-khassar-ssss.zip
-A working deathmatch only map for multiplayer of missions 10 from singleplayer.
+A working deathmatch only map for multiplayer on the mission 10 map from singleplayer.

 To install:
 1) Find your Deserts of Kharak folder (open steam client->Library->right click Deserts of Kharak->Properties->LOCAL FILES->BROWSE LOCAL FILES...)